simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 **Don’t use the mutable keyword**

 This one was easy to achieve as I use [Kotlin](https://kotlinlang.org/) at work and Kotlin also [dinstiguishes between mutable and immutable values](https://www.kotlintutorialblog.com/kotlin-var-vs-val/).
-I had to use mutable when I was working with the AWS SDK for .NET  where I needed to set a value after the creation of an immutable object.
+I had to use mutable when I was working with the AWS SDK for .NET  where I needed to set a value after the creation of an mutable object.

 ```fsharp
 let secretName = "secret";